tenox7/ttyplot/README.md

 =======
 a realtime plotting utility for terminal with data input from stdin

-takes data from standard input / unix pipeline, most commonly some tool like ping, snmpget, netstat, ifconfig, sar, vmstat, etc. and plots in text mode on a terminal in real time, for example ping:
+takes data from standard input / unix pipeline, most commonly some tool like *ping, snmpget, netstat, ifconfig, sar, vmstat*, etc. and plots in text mode on a terminal in real time, for example simple **ping**:

 ![ttyplot ping](ttyplot-ping.png)